FREQUENTLY ASKED QUESTIONS

 We do two main types of event:

-1. Show and tell: A display set out showing what a 2nd battalion Royal Warwick soldier would have carried as he came ashore on sword beach Normandy, 6th June 1944.
-Members will be kitted out in either “Walking out” uniform or full “battle” webbing or as members of the French Resistance.
+1. We have displays of what one man carried on D-Day, and the equipment the French Resistance used.
+Members will be kitted out in either “Walking out” uniform or full “battle” webbing, or as members of the French Resistance.
 We will give displays in military drill and weapons drills, informing the public of the life of the average soldier.

 Do I need to purchase everything before my first event?